 - Click New Blueprint.

-- In the popup which opens, choose the module, select a layout, and enter a description for your blueprint.
+- In the popup, enter a blueprint name, select a layout, and enter a description for your blueprint.

 You can specify criteria based on which the blueprint will be executed:

 - If you want the blueprint to be executed for a particular task, specify the task name in the criteria.

 - If you don’t specify any criteria, the blueprint will be executed for all modules.

 Once your blueprint is created, you can customize its design in the Blueprint Editor.
 Drag and drop statuses from the Available Status section to the Blueprint Editor or add new task statuses.

 To establish a connection between task statuses, either:

 - Connect the nodes from one status to the next status in the workflow, or

 - Drag a node from a status in the Blueprint Editor to create a new status.

 The available statuses are the task statuses which are currently in your task layout.
 You can also add new task statuses.
 Know more about task custom status.